-Cronan Ranch Regional Trails Park is located in Pilot Hill, California.
-The Park contains 12 miles of trails for hiking, biking, horseback riding, fishing, bird watching and other passive recreation.
+Cronan Ranch Regional Trails Park is located in Pilot Hill, California, four miles north of Coloma on Highway 49.
+The Park contains 12 miles of trails for hiking, biking, horseback riding, fishing, bird watching, and other passive recreation.
 The borders of the Park follow the South Fork American River, Highway 49, Pedro Hill Road and private lands.
-The Park is open daily from sunrise to sunset year round.
-There is a wide variety of terrain to choose from, including gently sloped to challenging hills, oak woodland and gentle riverfront trails.
+The Park is open daily from sunrise to sunset year-round.
+There is a wide variety of terrain to choose from, including gently sloped to challenging hills, oak woodland, and gentle riverfront trails.
 Each season offers a diverse experience.
 Spring wildflowers on the ranch are not to be missed.
 Summer offers golden hills and hot temperatures.
 In fall, the ranch is full of changing colors and winter rains bring hills of green.

 The diverse habitat types found on the Park support a wide array of wildlife species.
-Deer, bobcat, fox, coyote, mountain lion and several species of rodent inhabit the ranch.
-Among the many bird species that have been observed at the Ranch are red-tailed and Cooper’s hawks, California quail, turkey, western meadowlarks, tree swallows, kingfishers and bald eagle. the Park also supports a nesting pair of white-tailed kites.
-Pacific tree frog, western toad, western fence lizards and alligator lizards can all be found on the Park.
+Deer, bobcat, fox, coyote, mountain lion and several species of rodents inhabit the ranch.
+Among the many bird species that have been observed at the Ranch are red-tailed and Cooper’s hawks, California quail, turkey, western meadowlarks, tree swallows, kingfishers, and bald eagle. the Park also supports a nesting pair of white-tailed kites.
+Pacific tree frog, western toad, western fence lizards, and alligator lizards can all be found in the Park.
 Several species of fish, including rainbow trout, Sacramento pikeminnow, and brown trout can be found in the river, along with playful river otters and ringtail cats.

 People have lived on this land for centuries.
 Early on, Native Californians migrated up from the hot Central Valley in the spring and summer to fish, hunt and gather plants to eat.
 These first families camped near the river until it became too hot and then moved east on up to the cool conifer forests for the late summer season.